mharty3/mharty3.github.io/_til/vs_code/powerline-font-terminal.md

 ---
-title: 'Set a powerline enabled font in the terminal (vs_code)'
+title: "Set a powerline enabled font in the terminal (vs_code)"
 ---
 Add this to `settings.json`